Data-driven decoding of quantum error correcting codes using graph neural networks: Results

 A different network is trained for each code distance $d$ and for each number of rounds of stabilizer measurements $d_t$.
-Figure \ref{fig:training_accuracy} shows a representative plot of the training and validation accuracy, evaluated on the mixed error rate dataset.
-With an active (in-memory) dataset containing $5\cdot 10^6$ and given that 25\% is replaced in each epoch, 1000 epochs corresponds to a total of $1.25\, 10^9$ data points .
+Figure \ref{fig:training_accuracy} shows a representative plot of the training and test accuracy, evaluated on the mixed error rate dataset.
+No data is reused, which implies that the network cannot overfit and that the test accuracy closely follows the training accuracy.
+Further details are given in Appendix \ref{sec:App_A}.